 Overweight males are the most at-risk group.
 The risk goes up even more if you are over 40 years old.

-All these risk factors should be taken with a grain of salt.
+But all these risk factors should be taken with a grain of salt.
 Though older, overweight males with a family history might be most at risk, anyone can suffer from this medical condition.

 The process of buying life insurance starts with the application.